SP Plus (NASDAQ:SP) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of SP Plus (NASDAQ:SP – Free Report) in a research note released on Friday.
-The firm issued a hold rating on the business services provider’s stock.
+StockNews.com initiated coverage on shares of SP Plus (NASDAQ:SP – Free Report) in a research report sent to investors on Friday morning.
+The brokerage issued a hold rating on the business services provider’s stock.

-SP has been the topic of several other research reports.
-William Blair cut shares of SP Plus from an outperform rating to a market perform rating in a research note on Thursday, October 5th.
-Barrington Research reiterated a market perform rating on shares of SP Plus in a research note on Friday, October 20th.
+SP has been the subject of several other research reports.
+Barrington Research reaffirmed a market perform rating on shares of SP Plus in a research note on Friday, October 20th.
+William Blair lowered shares of SP Plus from an outperform rating to a market perform rating in a research note on Thursday, October 5th.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-International Assets Investment Management LLC purchased a new stake in SP Plus in the 3rd quarter worth approximately $28,000.
-Dark Forest Capital Management LP purchased a new stake in SP Plus during the 1st quarter valued at approximately $27,000.
-Tower Research Capital LLC TRC grew its holdings in SP Plus by 75.8% during the 2nd quarter.
-Tower Research Capital LLC TRC now owns 1,004 shares of the business services provider’s stock valued at $39,000 after buying an additional 433 shares in the last quarter.
-Citigroup Inc. grew its holdings in SP Plus by 44.5% during the 4th quarter.
-Citigroup Inc. now owns 2,272 shares of the business services provider’s stock valued at $79,000 after buying an additional 700 shares in the last quarter.
-Finally, Quantbot Technologies LP purchased a new stake in SP Plus during the 3rd quarter valued at approximately $101,000.
-96.63% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently bought and sold shares of the company.
+International Assets Investment Management LLC bought a new position in SP Plus in the 3rd quarter worth $28,000.
+Dark Forest Capital Management LP bought a new position in SP Plus in the 1st quarter worth $27,000.
+Tower Research Capital LLC TRC raised its holdings in SP Plus by 75.8% in the 2nd quarter.
+Tower Research Capital LLC TRC now owns 1,004 shares of the business services provider’s stock worth $39,000 after acquiring an additional 433 shares during the period.
+Citigroup Inc. increased its holdings in shares of SP Plus by 44.5% during the 4th quarter.
+Citigroup Inc. now owns 2,272 shares of the business services provider’s stock worth $79,000 after purchasing an additional 700 shares during the period.
+Finally, Quantbot Technologies LP bought a new position in shares of SP Plus during the 3rd quarter worth about $101,000.
+Institutional investors own 96.63% of the company’s stock.

 SP Plus Company Profile